0% intro APR credit cards 101

 But if you just want a zero-interest credit card because it sounds like a good idea and you're already dreaming about your zero-interest shopping spree, well, that isn't necessarily a bad reason.
 But it's best to have a plan.
 Maybe it would be better to wait until you have a good reason before you start looking for some 0 percent APR credit cards.

 …want to rack up your rewards.
-If you have a zero-interest credit card, you can spend more (within a budget you can pay off in the zero-interest period!) with that freedom of not having to pay interest for awhile.
+If you have a 0% APR period on a credit card, you can spend more (within a budget you can pay off in the zero-interest period!) with that freedom of not having to pay interest for awhile.
 So while typically it's not a good idea to spend money you normally wouldn't spend just to get rewards, in this case, it might not be a bad plan.
 Obviously, you shouldn't use your credit card to pay for things you don't want, simply to get rewards.
 That would be pretty dumb.
 But if you're buying things you want and will need sooner or later, and you know you can pay everything off, this might be a good time to utilize your credit card to maximize your rewards as much as possible.

 …want to avoid paying interest on necessary but expensive purchases that are going to take some time to pay off.
-The imagination can run wild here, why you might want to use your zero-interest credit card.
+The imagination can run wild here, why you might want to use your zero-interest period.
 Your home's heating unit broke down, and it's going to cost a mint to fix it.
 Your kid's college tuition bill is due, and you'd rather pay it now and then pay back your credit card slowly, over several months.
 It's the aforementioned holidays, and you have a lot of spending ahead of you, or your car broke down and needs expensive repairs.
 You want some new furniture and don't want to dip into your savings for it; you're financially responsible and would rather pay it off over several months and skip the interest.
 That, too, is reasonable.
-Life is expensive, and a zero-interest credit card can help with that, for a limited amount of time.
+Life is expensive, and a zero-interest period on a credit card can help with that, for a limited amount of time.

 What's your credit score?
 Why does this matter?
 Because as a general rule, credit cards only offer zero-interest credit cards to people with extremely good credit.
 It may not seem fair since the people who are struggling with their money could use zero-interest credit cards the most.
 But people with good credit have the best track records for paying back loans, and credit card issuers, because they want customers who are likely to pay them back, reward them with the lowest interest rates - and you can't get lower than zero.